Hometown: Philadelphia, Pennsylvania

 What teacher, mentor or other influencer inspired you the most?

-I’m inspired by the teachings of Eckhart Tolle who helps me stay grounded in a high pressure job.
+I’m inspired by the teachings of Eckhart Tolle who helps me stay grounded in a high-pressure job.
 I have learned so much from watching the timpanists of the Berlin Philharmonic, and of course, I have to give credit to my former teacher, Paul Yancich, from the Cleveland Orchestra.

 What do you do in your spare time?

 I love to cook with my wife, Nidhi.
 We love reading and watching movies.
 We try to always eat together with our two kids.
 I have a subscription to the Digital Concert Hall where I watch Berlin Philharmonic concerts.
-We love to travel and we recently went to South Africa to visit Nidhi’s family.
-We’re busy with kid’s activities like dance and wrestling and are now busy getting our son ready to apply for college.

 What has been your favorite moment on stage?